OfficeDev/office-js-docs-pr/docs/excel/performance.md

   await Excel.run(async (context) => {
     var ranges = [];

-    for (let i = 0; i < 7500; i++) {
+    // This sample retrieves the worksheet every time the loop runs, which is bad for performance. for (let i = 0; i < 7500; i++) {
       var rangeByIndex = context.workbook.worksheets.getActiveWorksheet().getRangeByIndexes(i, 1, 1, 1);
     }